Subject6735/stealthgame-winforms/README.md

 ## Testing

-1. The functionality of the model has been verified by unit tests within the StealthGameTest project in the StealthGameModellTest class, using the MSTest environment.
+1. The functionality of the model has been verified by unit tests within the `StealthGameTest` project in the `StealthGameModellTest` class, using the `MSTest` environment.
 1. The following test cases have been implemented:
-- Model_NewGameEasyTest, Model_NewGameMediumTest,
+- `Model_NewGameEasyTest`, `Model_NewGameMediumTest`,
-Model_NewGameHardTest: Start a new game depending on the difficulty, check the difficulty and the size of the boards.
+`Model_NewGameHardTest`: Start a new game depending on the difficulty, check the difficulty and the size of the boards.
-- Model_PlayerMoveTest: Check the player's move.
+- `Model_PlayerMoveTest`: Check the player's move.
-- Model_PlayerReachedExit: checks if the player has reached the exit and the game is over.
+- `Model_PlayerReachedExit`: checks if the player has reached the exit and the game is over.
-- Model_PlayerDetectedByPlayerMove: checks if the player has entered the guards' line of sight, if the game is over.
+- `Model_PlayerDetectedByPlayerMove`: checks if the player has entered the guards' line of sight, if the game is over.
-- Model_PlayerDetectedByGuardMove: check if the guards' vision screen has entered the player, if the game is over.
+- `Model_PlayerDetectedByGuardMove`: check if the guards' vision screen has entered the player, if the game is over.
 At the same time, the guards' move is checked.
-- Model_LoadTest: Test the loading of the game model with a mocked perperformance layer.
+- `Model_LoadTest`: Test the loading of the game model with a mocked perperformance layer.